-Electronic devices such as phones and mp3 players are not permitted to be in used in school.
-We arefully aware that some students will need these to ensure safe journeys to and from school and as a result students are allowed these devices are permitted in school.
-However, they should not be used or out on display during lessons, before school, after school as well as breaks and lunches.
+Electronic devices such as phones, are not permitted to be used in school.
+We are fully aware that some students will need these to ensure safe journeys to and from school and as a result students are allowed these devices in their bags.
+However, they should not be used or out on display during lessons, before school, after school as well as breaks and lunches whilst on the school premises.

 Students who use or are seen with these devices during the school day will have these taken to the school office and returned at the end of the day.
-If a student has this taken for a 2nd time in a term then the parents/carers will need to collect this.